 A new year (and a new decade) often inspires people to make personal changes.
 However, investors can take the same motivation and apply it to their portfolios.
-With 2020 promising to be anything but uneventful, you may want to redirect your attention to a usually disregarded market subsegment: the strangest stocks to buy.
+With 2020 already promising to be one of the decade’s most eventful years, you may want to redirect your attention to a usually disregarded market sub-segment — the strangest stocks to buy.

 Not every publicly traded company establishes their presence in traditional sectors.
 And for those that do, some of the weirdest stocks bring a distinct angle to the table.
-Furthermore, quirky names tend to fly under the radar.
-If we have a broader market correction — something that is surely to happen sooner or later — the oddities might win the day, or at least mitigate damages.
+Furthermore, quirky names tend to fly under the radar during broad market correction (like what we’re experiencing now) the oddities stand a stronger chance of mitigating their damages.

 Beyond that, strange stocks offer legitimate secular needs.
 Whether planning a date or planning final arrangements (or anything in between), Wall Street oddballs are surprisingly robust.

 So, don’t let outside appearances deter you: profitability is still profitability, no matter the underlying vehicle.
-Here are eight of the weirdest stocks to buy for 2020.
+Here are eight of the weirdest stocks to buy in 2020 and beyond:

 Strangest Stocks to Buy: Service Corporation International (SCI)